FrancisAl-j/RestAPI-TypeScript/README.md

 ## Debouncing

 - What is debouncing?
 It is a technique use to prevent the search from calling API from the server every key press

+## createAsyncThunk

+What is it?

+Why do we use it?

+What problem does it solve?

+How does it work?

+-